openhab/openhab-android/docs/USAGE.md

 The option to set a "Remote URL" allows the app to be used when you are away from home.
 There are a number of strategies available to provide [secure remote access]({{base}}/installation/security.html) to your openHAB server.

+## Permanent Deployment

+If you want to use openHAB Android on a wall mounted tablet, go to settings and tick `Disable display timer` and `Full Screen`.

 ## Help and Technical Details

 Please refer to the [openhab.android project on GitHub](https://github.com/openhab/openhab.android) for more details.